 - Take vitamins (such as vitamin D or vitamin B12) or other nutritional supplements, if recommended by your doctor

 - Exercise: Make time for regular physical activity each day.
-Exercise can be as simple as walking for 10 to 20 minutes per day and can help relieve stress and minimize symptoms.
+Exercise can be as simple as walking for 10 to 20 minutes per day.
+It can help relieve stress and decrease symptoms.

 Author(s) and Publication Date(s)

 Joseph Feuerstein, MD, Beth Israel Deaconess, Boston, MA– Updated April 2021.